Cornerstone University is an independent, evangelical Christian institution. The university began as an evening Bible institute on January 7, 1941.

 In 1993, Grand Rapids School of Bible and Music was joined to the institution for the preservation of its rich heritage and academic records.
 The following year (June 1994), the name of the institution was changed from Grand Rapids Baptist College and Seminary to Cornerstone College and Grand Rapids Baptist Seminary.

 In 1993, the college also instituted the Professional & Graduate Studies (PGS) program for adult students who desire to complete their college degree from a Christian institution.
 Since its inception, PGS has endeavored to empower the adult learner to influence the world by providing a distinctive and academically excellent education from a Christ-centered worldview.
-With ever-growing programs in education, ministry, human services, TESOL, and psychology.
-PGS' on-ground and online programs have impacted students worldwide.
+With ever-growing programs in business, education, ministry, human services, TESOL and psychology, PGS' on-ground and online programs have impacted students worldwide.

 On July 1, 1999, following approval by the State of Michigan, Cornerstone College and Grand Rapids Baptist Seminary became Cornerstone University.
 In June 2003, the graduate theological school became Grand Rapids Theological Seminary.